 In the several months since I started this blog I have had quite a number of visits from people doing a Google search for “Retired Pastor.”
 Many of them are looking for things to say at a retirement for their pastor, a farewell sermon or a prayer.
 Instead they have found things like long treatises on eschatology, rants about the Red Sox, and borscht recipes.

 Never being one to want to disappoint I decided to write a prayer for a retired pastor.
 I may be retired, but I can still write a prayer.
 So here it is.
 I started out writing a rather generic one with (name) and (his/her), but it came out eerily disembodied.
-So I fell back on an ancient practice, and called my retiring pastor Theophilus, the addressee of Luke’s Gospel in the Book of Acts, a name that translates from the Greek roughly as “friend of God,” or “beloved of God.”
+So I fell back on an ancient practice, and called my retiring pastor Theophilus, the addressee of Luke’s Gospel and the Book of Acts, a name that translates from the Greek roughly as “friend of God,” or “beloved of God.”
 Since I never knew Theophilus I just wrote the kind of things that I would have liked to have been prayed when I retired, so in a sense this prayer is, at least partly, for myself.

 Prayer for a Retired Pastor